deepmodeling/deepmd-kit/.github/ISSUE_TEMPLATE/doc-issue-template.md

 ---

 Do you want to contribute to our community?
-Start by writing down and share your experience with DP.
+Start by writing down and share your experience using DP.